Chapter 5 Map making

 By the end of this practical you should be able to:

-1. List and explain basic mapping concepts across QGIS and R
+1. List and explain basic mapping concepts in R

 2. Interpret and manipulate data from multiple sources